 Beginning or reluctant readers ages 6 – 11 are often invited to read aloud to a registered therapy dog in our libraries – a dog who loves to listen to stories!
 Children register to read for a 15 minute paws to read session.
 Reading to a dog is a great way to improve a child’s reading skills and self-confidence.
 Children may read from any book they choose.

-• Description: School-aged children who are beginning or reluctant readers are invited to read to a non-judgmental registered therapy dog who loves to listen to stories.
+• Description: School-aged children who are beginning or reluctant readers are invited to read to a registered therapy dog, who loves to listen to stories.
+Sign up for a 15 minutes session in a non-judgmental setting.
 It’s a great way to improve a child’s reading skills and self-confidence!

 • Register Here

-• Description: School-aged children who are beginning or reluctant readers are invited to read to a non-judgmental registered therapy dog who loves to listen to stories.
-Spaces are limited.
-Please call or visit the Beech Grove Branch to register your young reader in person.
+• Description: School-aged children who are beginning or reluctant readers are invited to read to a registered therapy dog, who loves to listen to stories.
+Sign up for a 15 minute session in a non-judgmental setting.
+It’s a great way to improve a child’s reading skills and self-confidence!

 If your child has never tried reading to a dog before and wants to learn a little about what that might be like to attend a paws to read session, listen below to the story, Madeline Finn and the Library Dog.
 Meet Madeline, who does not like to read.
 She doesn’t like to read books, magazines, or even the menu on the ice cream truck!
 Mrs. Dimple, the librarian, suggests Madeline read to a dog, and so Madeline meets Bonnie, who is beautiful, like a big snowy polar bear, and a very good listener!
 When Madeline can’t get the words right, Bonnie doesn’t mind.
 Madeline realizes it’s ok to go slow and keep trying.